-Let us assume that our $\epsilon$-free source is well-behaved: for all $i$ $P(x_i=0|x_0,...,x_{i-1},\lambda) = \frac{1}{2}+\epsilon$.
-Even if Alice and Bob know this and adopt their states and measurements accordingly there is a value of $\epsilon$ above which quantum and classical $P_s$ are the same.
+Let us assume that our $\epsilon$-free source is always biased towards 0, \textit{i.e.} for all $i$ $P(x_i=0|x_0,...,x_{i-1},e) = \frac{1}{2}+\epsilon$.
+Even if Alice and Bob know this and adopt their states and measurements accordingly, there is a value of $\epsilon$ above which quantum and classical $P_s$ are the same.
 One can use the results from \cite{biased} to find this value to be $\epsilon_{crit}=\frac{1}{\sqrt{2}}-\frac{1}{2}$.
-And if a classical model exists that gives certain success probability in a nonlocal game there is also a deterministic one achieving it \cite{Fine}.
-Therefore, whenever the parties have a source with $\epsilon$ above $\epsilon_{crit}$ whatever success probability they observe their outcomes can be deterministic.
+And if a classical model that gives certain success probability in a nonlocal game exists, then there is also a deterministic one achieving it \cite{Fine}.
+Therefore, whenever the parties have a source with $\epsilon$ above $\epsilon_{crit}$, whatever success probability they observe their outcomes can be deterministic.
 Fortunately, the value of $\epsilon_{crit}$ depends on the Bell inequality chosen for the protocol.
 Therefore, our task is also to find Bell inequalities which are better for the purposes of randomness amplification than CHSH or the ones studied in \cite{Amp1}.